-- To understand the design aspects of operating system. - To study the process management concepts & Techniques. - To study the storage management concepts. - To familiarize students with the Linux environment - To learn the fundamentals of shell scripting/programming - To familiarize students with basic Unix administration exit (), System calls
+- To understand the design aspects of operating system. - To study the process management concepts & Techniques and the storage management concepts. - To familiarize students with the Linux environment and basic Unix administration - To learn the fundamentals of shell scripting/programming exit (), System calls